Edinburgh, a movie city

 Trainspotting is probably the first film everybody thinks of when we talk about movies set in Edinburgh.
-There are only a few scenes where you can see the city but the beginning of the film, when the main characters run down Princes Street pursued by security guards became very famous.
+There are only a few scenes where you can see the city at the beginning of the film; the main characters run down Princes Street pursued by security guards became very famous.
 In fact, the film has become one of the most important British movies of all time, and its soundtrack Instantly recognisable.

 Based on the novel of the same name by Irvine Welsh, Trainspotting follows a group of heroin addicts in Scottish society in the late 80s.
 The rough aesthetic created a personal style which made the film so popular.

 There are some particularities about this film.
 The title is a reference to an episode in the book where two characters were using Leith Central railway station as a toilet.
 The expression Trainspotting also means in Scottish addict slang “looking for the vein to inject a drug” or it refers to the trip after taking drugs.
 This slang, as well as the strong Scottish accent, was the reason why they had to re-edit some conversations to make them understandable for the American audience.

 Another point of interest, the author of the novel, Irving Welsh, has a cameo appearance as Mikey Forrester, a punk who lives in a room with just a mattress.

 Twenty years after the movie was released, both the actors and the director gather together again to make the sequel, T2 Trainspotting, and once again, Edinburgh was the city where the new story takes place.